HeartAttackCat/JavaProject2/README.md

 -----
 Hunter Lane
 -
-Worked on DFUsers and Doughnut Factory
+Worked on DFUsers and Doughnut Factory.
 Planning the project.
 Created drafts for the diagrams.
 Debugging.
 -
 Jalethzie Pena:
 -
-Wrote all initial diagrams
+Wrote all initial diagrams.
-Worked on Presentation
+Worked on Presentation.
-Worked on DFUsers
+Worked on DFUsers.
 -
 Kassidy Maberry
 -
-Worked on DFUsers and Doughnut Factory
+Worked on DFUsers and Doughnut Factory.
-Worked on data files
+Worked on data files.
 Debugging.
 Finalized Class diagram.
 -
 Ambrosia Ingoglia
 -
-Typed up all diagrams
+Typed up all diagrams.
-Worked on presentation
+Worked on presentation.
-Worked on DFUsers
+Worked on DFUsers.
 -
 -----
 Things that could of been improved: